Vassallo elected in Malta

 Article body

-Bjorn Vassallo has been elected for a three-year term as the new Malta Football Association (MFA) president at the association’s annual general meeting in Floriana.
+Bjorn Vassallo has been elected for a four-year term as the new Malta Football Association (MFA) president at the association's annual general meeting in Floriana.

 The 39-year-old, who has already served the MFA as chief executive officer and general secretary, succeeds Norman Darmanin Demajo, who decided to step down as Malta FA president at the end of his third three-year term heading the governing body of Maltese football.